Get Candle Wax Off Surfaces

 Removing candle wax from surfaces doesn't have to be a hassle.
 With the right techniques, you can effectively clean up wax spills and maintain the condition of your surfaces and fabrics.
 By following the tips and methods outlined in this guide, you can enjoy your candles without worrying about the mess they might leave behind.

-Direct Answer: To get candle wax off surfaces, let the wax harden and scrape it off with a plastic scraper.
+To get candle wax off surfaces, let the wax harden and scrape it off with a plastic scraper.
 Use a hairdryer to heat and blot the remaining wax, then clean with mild detergent.
 For fabrics, freeze then scrape, iron over paper towels, and wash afterward.
 For carpets, freeze, scrape, iron over paper towels, and clean with vinegar solution.